 3.8 The study group chairman shall comply with the provisions of the ITU Constitution, the ITU Convention, the General Rules of conferences, assemblies and meetings of the Union, this resolution, and ITU-T A-series Recommendations.
 Support and advice from TSB staff shall be provided in this regard.

-3.9 Chairmen and vice-chairmen of study groups, working parties and other groups, rapporteurs and editors shall be impartial in the performance of their duties.
+3.9 Chairmen and vice-chairmen of study groups, working parties and other groups, and rapporteurs shall be impartial in the performance of their duties.

+3.10 The study group management team should ensure that all decisions are conducted in a transparent manner, fostering an environment of open dialogue and information sharing among ITU-T members involved in the study group.

 SECTION 4